HarshalStudios/runcode/README.md

-# RunCode IDE - Official Static Website
+# RunCoder IDE - Official Static Website

-This folder contains the complete, production-ready, highly-optimized static website for the **RunCode Android IDE**.
+This folder contains the complete, production-ready, highly-optimized static website for the **RunCoder Android IDE**.

 ## 🚀 Instant Deployment with GitHub Pages

 This project is built from scratch using pure vanilla **HTML5, CSS3, and modern JavaScript**, as requested.
 It does not require any compilers, bundlers, NPM, or external build processes.

 To deploy this live on the web:
-1. Create a new repository on GitHub (e.g., `runcode-website`).
+1. Create a new repository on GitHub (e.g., `RunCoder-website`).
-2. Copy all the contents of this `RunCode/` folder directly into the root of your new repository.
+2. Copy all the contents of this `RunCoder/` folder directly into the root of your new repository.
 3. Commit and push your changes:
    ```bash
    git add .